pranjan511/webcom-viewer/README.md

-About
+## Webcom-viewer

-webcom-viewer is automation controller for home, office or any place required for managing. this project supports MySensors.
+webcom-viewer is a home controller for house, office or an area required to be managed.
+Webcom-viewer uses MySensors (https://www.mysensors.org).
 Considered system resources in mind on development, as a outcome even we can run it on Raspberry PI (256 MB) very first model.

 System Requirement